The June issue of the Limbaugh Letter, the most widely read political newsletter in the country.

 Hi, Rush.

-Stay at home soccer dad here for you.
+Stay-at-home soccer dad here for you.

-Um hey, I remember back in 2000, um you pay you played a montage when Bush had secured the Republican nomination, and the montage was of all the talking heads of the news programs, and they used that key word that Bush lacked, gravitas.
+Hey, I remember back in 2000, you played a montage when Bush had secured the Republican nomination, and the montage was of all the talking heads of the news programs.

 No, no, no.